 This news comes on the heels of the Foursquare reboot, which saw the former check-in app change its focus to reviews and recommendations, making it a cross between Twitter and Yelp.

 Bing is a search engine that brings together the best of search and people in your social networks to help you spend less time searching.
-Bing is for people who do; for people like you who are always doing more.
-Whether online or on yo... read more »
+Bing is for people who do; for people like you who a...
+All Bing news »